 During critical situations related to disaster and crisis management, time is generally considered the most critical factor: time to collect relevant data, communicate it, assess it, decide actions and time to conduct them.
 Visual data, photos and video, as well as UAV and satellite images are required for providing visual situational awareness.

-One of the main constraints in any area affected by a crisis is the lack of broadband communications, as networks are potentially affected by the disaster.
-B-SURE can let users prioritize bandwidth on videos/photos that provide relevant effect over those that don’t.
+One of the main constraints in many areas affected by a major disaster is the lack of broadband communications, as networks are potentially affected by the disaster.
+B-SURE technology let users prioritize limited bandwidth on parts of the videos/photos that contains relevant content for desired effect over those images and parts that don’t.
 This enables faster decision times, more relevant data and less operational cost.
 In summary, B-SURE significantly mitigates this burning problem of the users: “Providing fast communication services via a visual-situational awareness tool based on high-definition videos/image content, fused with Earth Observation data/maps over low bandwidth and mobile satcom connectivity”.